Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 480 should in theory be a lot superior to the Radeon HD 4750 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 480 should be quite a bit faster than the Radeon HD 4750 in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison